LordRazen/leather-coloriser/README.md

     <span> | </span>
     <a href="https://github.com/LordRazen/leather-colorizer/blob/main/docs/CHANGELOG.md">Changelog</a>
     <span> | </span>
-    <a href="https://minecraft-heads.com/" target="_blank">Project Page</a>
+    <a href="https://www.spigotmc.org/resources/leather-colorizer.99462/" target="_blank">Project Page</a>
 </h3>
 </div>

 <hr>

-This plugin let players choose the color of leather armor easily.
+This plugin let you change the color of leather armors easily.

 ### Features
+- Colorize Leather Armor Items and the Leather Horse Armor in any color you want easily.
 - Select your desired color:
     - Mix the color using Minecraft Color Dyes.
     - Modify the Color with Hue, Saturation and Brightness Controls.
     - Pick the color directly while clicking on colorized leather items.
     - Get the color directly with typing an RGB HEX Color Code.
-- Colorize Leather Armor Items and the Leather Horse Armor in any color you want easily.
-- Clean colored Armor Items easily.
+- Clean colored Armor Items.
 - Version Support: Minecraft 1.16+

 ### Demoserver